SuryaSekhar14/magic-arena/README.md

 # Magic Arena

-Part of the Swiggy aSDE Backend Coding Round 1.
-This is a simple Node.js project.
+Part of the Swiggy aSDE Backend Coding Round.
+This is a Node.js project.

 Made using JavaScript, Node.js, and Jest, without using any third-party libraries.
 Local history is mantained using git.